BrouZie/sokratOS/docs/01-getting-started/first-boot-tour.md

 The **Rofi launcher** appears.
 Type "firefox" and press Enter.

 Firefox will open.
 You now know how to launch any application!

+### 2.5.
+Open the Utilities hub (20 seconds)

+Click the Arch logo in the Waybar (top-left) or run `sokratos-utilities` from the terminal.

+This menu is the quickest way to change wallpaper/theme, toggle focus or night mode, run updates, and look up keybinds.
+Spend a minute here so you know where these essentials live.

 ### 3. Navigate Workspaces (10 seconds)